cohere-coop/apprenticeship.community/site/events/_posts/2015-04-27-AMA-with-Kronda-Adair.md

 ###[Zee](http://www.zeespencer.com): What's something you wish people would ask you about?###

 How women in tech can escape these shitty tech companies and work for themselves.
-(This is the subject of the next tinyletter) [kronda.com/tinyletter](kronda.com/tinyletter)
+(This is the subject of the next [tinyletter](https://tinyletter.com/kronda))

 I literally watch the 50% of women leave tech statistic play out in IRC daily.
 And yet, I’ve never been more excited about my business.